 To enhance and facilitate cooperation between the judicial authorities of the Member States and third States, Eurojust continuously strives to extend its network of judicial contact points outside the European Union.
-Forty two States worldwide have now Eurojust contact points in place.
+Forty seven States worldwide have now Eurojust contact points in place.
 Eurojust is actively working towards enhancing cooperation with the States of the Middle Eastern and North African (MENA) region and invites them to also appoint a specific contact point for Eurojust for counterterrorism matters.
-In 2017, Eurojust provided support in 258 cases that involved 48 third States, including without contact points.
+In 2018, Eurojust provided support in 1309 cases that involved third States.